mpaldridge/mpaldridge.github.io/teaching.md

 ### [MATH1710 Probability & Statistics I](https://mpaldridge.github.io/math1710/)

 From 2021–22 to 2023–24, I lectured the module **[MATH1710 Probability and Statistics I](https://mpaldridge.github.io/math1710/)**.
 The main website for this module was [here](https://mpaldridge.github.io/math1710/).
-This site is quite similar, but not identical, to how the first half of the current MATH1700 Probability and Statistics is taught.
+This material is quite similar, but not identical, to how the first half of the current MATH1700 Probability and Statistics is taught.

 ### [MATH2750 Introduction to Markov Processes](https://mpaldridge.github.io/math2750/)

 From 2018-19 to 2020-21, I lectured the module **[MATH2750 Introduction to Markov Processes](https://mpaldridge.github.io/math2750/)**.
 The main website for this module was [here](https://mpaldridge.github.io/math2750/).
-This site closely, but not perfectly, represents the module as it is currently taught.
+This site very closely, but not quite perfectly, represents the module as it is currently taught.

 ### MATH3015 History of Mathematics